CartoDB/Windshaft/README.md

 // Configure pluggable URLs
 // =========================
-// The config object must define a base url and a function that adds 'dbname' and 'table'
+// The config object must define grainstore config (generally just postgres connection details), redis config,
-// variables onto the Express.js req.params object.
-In this example, the base URL is such that
+// a base url and a function that adds 'dbname' and 'table' variables onto the Express.js req.params object.
-// dbname and table will automatically be added to the req.params object by express.js.
+// In this example, the base URL is such that dbname and table will automatically be added to the req.params
-// req2params can be extended to allow full control over the specifying of dbname and table,
+// object by express.js. req2params can be extended to allow full control over the specifying of dbname and table,
 // and also allows for the req.params object to be extended with other variables, such as:
 //
 // * sql - custom sql query to narrow results shown in map)